Shikoku vs Shih Tzu: Complete Comparison (2026)

 Long-Term Commitment Assessment

 Evaluating Shikoku versus Shih Tzu as a long-term commitment means projecting your lifestyle compatibility across each dog's full lifespan.
-Shikoku's 10-12 years expected life will include a vibrant youth, stable adulthood, and eventual senior phase with increasing health needs related to Orthopedic Conditions.
+Shikoku's 10-12 years expected life will include a vibrant youth, stable adulthood, and eventual senior phase with increasing health needs related to joint and skeletal conditions.
 Shih Tzu's 10-18 years trajectory follows a similar arc but with different condition profiles (Brachycephalic Concerns) and different care demands (moderate (can be stubborn) versus moderate).
 Financial sustainability matters: can you maintain quality care for either dog through economic uncertainty?
 Emotional readiness is equally important—each breed bonds differently based on their temperament, and the relationship with your Shikoku or Shih Tzu will become a central part of your daily life.

 Best for Making the Final Decision